Nutrition a Paradigm Shift For Adults and The Elderly

 March 8, 2010

 Just days after being on her death bed, and one day after her 89th birthday, strong willed Aunt Leona wanted to try to walk a bit.
 She had that much of a turnaround.
 All were shocked and thrilled.
 She went with her aid and a wheelchair and walker to the courtyard below her apartment outside.
 Aunt Leona was slowly taking steps, walking!
 She was happy and smiling.
 But something went terribly wrong.
 Nobody knows if it was the walker, too soon after, the wind, but Aunt Leona fell again, this time straight back!
 And not just my still fragile Aunt Leona, but also her aid, and the walker all went backwards!
 The people outside in NYC who witnessed this all gathered around to help my Aunt and the aid back up.
 But not much could be done, and we believe Aunt Leona this time hit her head and possibly suffered a stroke because suddenly her speech was slurred.

 Once again Aunt Leona refused testing and only wanted Hospice.

-For a few days the one hospice nurse who didn’t know what the “Lisa Drink” was said she didn’t want Aunt Leona to have anything but “real food” instead, not realizing NV is “real food” but easily digestible as it’s partially broken down.
+For a few days the one hospice nurse who didn’t know what the “Lisa Drink” was said she didn’t want Aunt Leona to have anything but “real food” instead, not realizing NV is “real food” and is part of a nutritional strategy, but easily digestible as it’s partially broken down.

 Each time the aids tried to feed her the food she was eating prior to March 5th she threw it up, and once again she had lost her appetite, once again was constipated and once again for the second time in a short period all thought Aunt Leona was going to die.
 Aunt Leona’s speech was difficult for anyone to understand anything.